odano27/Angry-birds-clone/Meeting-notes.md

+# Real meeting notes under the template, left the template to be able to copy it.

 # Meeting Notes
 In this file, you are required to take notes for your weekly meetings.
 In each meeting, you are required to discuss: